AnjanGurz/Learning-Javascript/11_classesAndOop/03_summaryPrototype.md

   console.log(this.name);
 }

-let john = new Person('John');
+// Instances john and jane inherit the sayName method using new keyword let john = new Person('John');
 let jane = new Person('Jane');

 john.sayName(); // Output: John
 jane.sayName(); // Output: Jane

+## Points to remember

+    Prototypes are like templates
+    Inheritance helps objects share properties and methods You can add methods to specific prototypes for reuse Constructor functions use prototypes to set methods for instances created with new